youixentoo/SRT_App/README.md

 - The probability that the fly switches from inactive to active (Pwake)
 - The probability that the fly switches from active to inactive (Pdoze)

-Different from the 5 calculations, the probabilities are calculated for day 1 through 4, the average of day 1 and day 2, the average of day 3 and day 4, and the average of all days.
+Different from the 6 calculations, the probabilities are calculated for day 1 through 4, the average of day 1 and day 2, the average of day 3 and day 4, and the average of all days.

 #### Storage
-Every calculation is stored separately from eachother in a folder corresponding to the calculation (TST, SED, NoSB, SOL, WASO), the filename is the monitor that got processed.
+Every calculation is stored separately from eachother in a folder corresponding to the calculation (TST, S_Eff, SED, NoSB, SOL, WASO), the filename is the monitor that got processed.
 In the case of the probabilities, they are stored under folders called Pwake and Pdoze, but as there are 7 output files for each monitor, they all get placed in a second folder named after the corresponding monitor.
 The filenames here are the different days and averages.

 ## How to use
 - On start-up, there is 1 button available: "Select...".
 Pressing this button opens a windows that allows for selection of 1 or more files.